DeeJayLSP/DeeJayLSP/README.md

 - Game developer specialized with the Godot Engine;
 - Lesser Godot Engine contributor;
 - Free/libre software enjoyer;
-- Working as a full-time Junior Game Developer at the time of this writing;
+- Working as a freelance Game Developer at the time of this writing;
 - Studying Python and C#;
 - Trying to teach myself digital art.